 Do postal orders still exist?

-Now we can make payments via our mobile phones, using contactless cards and chip and pin, and cheques still come in handy, so many people assume that postal orders have been phased out.
+Now we can make payments via our mobile phones, using contactless cards and chip and pin (while cheques still occasionally come in handy), many people assume that postal orders have been phased out.

 But they are still available at a Post Office near you, though their use has declined.